 Early detection and treatment of nerve injuries may help to avoid complications and long-term damage.
-The timing of the surgery if needed is also crucial to the outcome.
-In this blog, we will analyze the types of nerve injuries and the management strategies.
+The timing of the surgery, if needed, is also crucial to the outcome.
+In this blog, we will analyze the types of nerve injuries and their management strategies.

 Causes of Nerve Injuries